FindMySchool LogoFindMySchool

 The school is located on Heath Road, Bebington, with good transport links across the Wirral Peninsula.
 Students travel from across the borough and beyond, including from Liverpool, Cheshire, and North Wales.

 Entrance pressure is real.
-With 2.2 applications for every Year 7 place, passing the 11-plus is necessary but not sufficient.
+Passing the 11-plus is necessary but not sufficient.
 Tutoring is common, though the school does not officially recommend it.
 The test has been designed to reduce tutoring advantage, but the stakes mean most families prepare in some form.
 Rejection after extensive preparation is difficult for children and parents alike.

 The peer group adjusts expectations.
 Girls who arrive having always been top of their primary class will find themselves among equals.
 This recalibration is ultimately healthy but can initially bruise confidence.
 Some students take time to adjust to not being the obvious standout.